SI

-In Dubai, the SI is not only encouraged but mandated across key sectors.
+In Dubai, this is not only encouraged but mandated across key sectors.
 From construction blueprints measured in meters and kilograms to pharmaceuticals dosed in milligrams and milliliters, metric tons to kilo units are essential for accuracy and consistency.
 Regulatory bodies such as the ESMA enforce the use of metric units to maintain alignment with international norms.

 This standardized system simplifies global trade, enhances safety in healthcare, and supports precision in scientific research.
 By using these units, the UAE ensures compatibility with international partners, reduces technical barriers, and fosters transparency in product labeling, packaging, and quality control.